firebrand_logo_animation_fire_1_1140x456 (1).gif

 Image

-These cores are compliant with both the ASTM E-84 Class A requirement for the United States, as well as the S102-18 requirements in Canada.
+These cores comply with both the ASTM E-84 Class A requirement for the United States, as well as the S102-18 requirements in Canada.

 • Thicknesses: 7/16” through 1”